audmcname/audmcname.github.io/_posts/2023-05-11-neuro-prologue-citations.markdown

 # PAGE 3:

-The QR code leads to [Doss, M.K., Považan, M., Rosenberg, M.D. et al. Psilocybin therapy increases cognitive and neural flexibility in patients with major depressive disorder.
-Transl Psychiatry 11, 574 (2021).](doi.org/10.1038/s41398-021-01706-y)
+The QR code leads to [Griffiths, Roland R et al. “Psilocybin produces substantial and sustained decreases in depression and anxiety in patients with life-threatening cancer: A randomized double-blind trial.” *Journal of psychopharmacology (Oxford, England*) vol. 30,12 (2016): 1181-1197.](doi.org/10.1177/0269881116675513)

 *Further reading:*